mitty4/mitty4.github.io/about.md

 ## The Material

 The content of this blog mostly encompasses what I have explored in machine learning and statistics.
-I felt that this was my biggest hole when it came to data science.
+I felt that this was my biggest "hole" when it came to data science.
 Experience with python and visualization tools like Jupyter Notebook are available on my github page.